Shahrukh95/PostgreSQL-amazon-sales-analysis/readme.md

 # Ecommerce Project

 ## Introduction
-This project is an analysis of an ecommerce dataset built with Mockaroo and [Amazon Products Dataset] (https://www.kaggle.com/datasets/aaronfriasr/amazon-products-dataset?select=amazon_categories.csv).
+This project is an analysis of an ecommerce dataset built with Mockaroo and [Amazon Products Dataset][amazon-products-dataset].
 Data was pre-processed and cleaned in Python, and the analysis was performed in PostgreSQL.

 ## Features
 - 1000 Products